cpjobling/eg-151-textbook/eg_151/lectures/week08/index.md

 :width: 100%
 :align: center

 Clock distribution of the ATmega328.
-(Reproduced from Figure 8.1 of the Atmel ATmega328 data sheet.
+(Reproduced from Figure 8.1 of the Atmel ATmega328 data sheet {cite.
 ```

 +++ {"editable": true, "slideshow": {"slide_type": "slide"}}